Do Pitbull Puppies Change Color?

 • The portrayal of black dogs on TV is often negative.

-• Because of the dark color of their fur, dog features of Pitbull,s like their eyes are often disregarded.
+• Because of the dark color of their fur, dog features of Pitbull, like their eyes, are often disregarded.

 • In addition, the dark color coat makes them appear older than other dogs.

-Is the Blue Pitbull similar to the Blue Nose Pitbull?
+Is the blue pitbull similar to the blue-nose pitbull?
 They are identical because Blue Pitbulls and Blue Nose Pitbulls have the same nose color.
-These types of Pitbull breeds are identified with their silvery-gray coat and nose.
+These two types of pitbull breeds are identified by their silvery-gray coat and nose.

 What are the Effects of Coat Color on a Pitbull’s Health and Behavior?